 Here’s Nadia’s top ten tips to future-proofing your body

-Eat Well Consistently: Ditch the fad diets.
+- Eat Well Consistently: Ditch the fad diets and opt for healthy meals.
 Avoid processed foods and fizzy drinks and try to eat whole foods that haven’t been pumped with hormones, chemicals, stabilisers, MSG, and artificial sweeteners.